Bonita Springs, Florida

 The City of Bonita Springs is renowned for its beautiful beaches, fine dining and retail and rich cultural experiences.
 This Lee County gem bordering Collier County is a prime destination for boating, shopping, beach lounging, biking, hiking and more.

-At The Garvin Law Firm, our Bonita Springs injury lawyers are committed to keeping this community safe by fighting for the rights and best interests of those injured by careless drivers, property owners, healthcare providers and more.
+At The Garvin Injury Law, our Bonita Springs personal injury lawyers are committed to keeping this community safe by fighting for the rights and best interests of those injured by careless drivers, property owners, healthcare providers and more.
 For more than 40 years, we have worked tirelessly to ensure victims of serious injury, caused by someone else, are justly compensated for their losses.Damages in Bonita Springs Injury Lawsuits

 Those who win a Bonita Springs injury lawsuit – whether via pre-trial settlement or by jury verdict – are typically entitled to collect damages.
 The exact amount of damages you can recover will vary on a case-by-case basis, but most can recover compensatory damages (designed to “make whole” the victim again, to whatever extent possible).
 These may include: